 Pricing: $99/mo

-Basecamp combines many of the features you’d typically only get via a full suite of programs like Dropbox, Asana, and Slack.
+Basecamp combines many features you’d typically only get via a full suite of programs like Dropbox, Asana, and Slack.
 The program’s all-in-one nature has made it one of the most popular productivity tools in the entire world.

-Construction professionals will still benefit from a more tailored program but Basecamp is worth considering for document and task management.
+Construction professionals will still benefit from a more tailored program, but Basecamp is worth considering for document and task management.

 #9.
 Monday.com